-The ‘Framework to Guide Decision Making’ outlines the behaviours needed to sustain purpose.
+The ‘Framework’ outlines how purpose should be defined and sets out the behaviours needed to sustain purpose.

 It also provides the link to the underlying provenance of the Blueprint, which is one its distinguishing features.
 The provenance is derived from a strong foundation of learning from society, including social and behavioural sciences, faith and philosophy.